-For instance, here we use it as a global object:
+For instance, we can use it as a global object:

-And here we use it as a browser window, to see the window height:
+And we can use it as a browser window, to show the window height:

-There are more window-specific methods and properties, we’ll cover them later.
+There are more window-specific methods and properties, which we’ll cover later.

-document object gives access to the page content.
+document object is the main “entry point” to the page.
 We can change or create anything on the page using it.

 document.body.style, but there’s much, much more.
-Properties and methods are described in the specification.
-By chance, there are two working groups who develop it:
+Properties and methods are described in the specification: DOM Living Standard.

 The DOM specification explains the structure of a document and provides objects to manipulate it.
-There are non-browser instruments that use it too.
+There are non-browser instruments that use DOM too.

-For instance, server-side tools that download HTML pages and process them.
-They may support only a part of the DOM specification though.
+For instance, server-side scripts that download HTML pages and process them can also use the DOM.
+They may support only a part of the specification though.

-CSS rules and stylesheets are structured not like HTML.
-So there’s a separate specification CSSOM that explains how they are represented as objects, how to read and write them.
+There’s also a separate specification, CSS Object Model (CSSOM) for CSS rules and stylesheets, that explains how they are represented as objects, and how to read and write them.

-Browser Object Model (BOM) are additional objects provided by the browser (host environment) to work with everything except the document.
+The Browser Object Model (BOM) represents additional objects provided by the browser (host environment) for working with everything except the document.

-- navigator object provides background information about the browser and the operation system.
-There are many properties, but two most widely known are:
+- The navigator object provides background information about the browser and the operating system.
+There are many properties, but the two most widely known are:

 navigator.userAgent– about the current browser, and

-navigator.platform– about the platform (can help to differ between Windows/Linux/Mac etc).
+navigator.platform– about the platform (can help to differentiate between Windows/Linux/Mac etc).

-- location object allows to read the current URL and redirect the browser to a new one.
+- The location object allows us to read the current URL and can redirect the browser to a new one.

 Here’s how we can use the

-alert/confirm/prompt are also a part of BOM: they are directly not related to the document, but represent pure browser methods of communicating with the user.
+alert/confirm/prompt are also a part of the BOM: they are not directly related to the document, but represent pure browser methods for communicating with the user.